weberdaniel/reactive-cpp/README.md

 </tbody>
 </table>

-### An example design pattern: "Crash me if you can"
+### "Crash me if you can": Restart Strategies

-The 'Let it crash'/'Crash me if you can' pattern is one of the elementary design patterns of the domain.
-In order to build fault-tolerant software, a common design pattern is to  only code for the application usecase - in any other usecase - the process will just crash and be restarted.
 There are various restart strategies, which can be looked up at the definition in Erlang which is given here: https://www.erlang.org/doc/man/supervisor.html

 One-for-One, One-for-All, Rest-For-One Strategy :
  <table>